AsoStrife/Computer-Vision-Project/README.md

-# ELBP-Computer-Vision
+# Computer-Vision-Project

-The goal of this project was develop an ELBP implementation in order to perform a Face Recognition.
+The goal of this project was develop an LBP implementation in order to perform a Face Recognition.

 This project was developed for [Computer Vision](http://people.unica.it/giovannipuglisi/didattica/insegnamenti/?mu=Guide/PaginaADErogata.do;jsessionid=CBB39621933B1A5C549359BBEFDCA119.jvm1?ad_er_id=2017*N0*N0*S2*26520*20168&ANNO_ACCADEMICO=2017&mostra_percorsi=S&step=1&jsid=CBB39621933B1A5C549359BBEFDCA119.jvm1&nsc=ffffffff0909189545525d5f4f58455e445a4a42378b) course at [University of Cagliari](http://corsi.unica.it/informatica), supervised by prof. [Giovanni Puglisi](http://people.unica.it/giovannipuglisi/).